 The Sage Espresso Dual Boiler Machine is a fantastic place to start if you want to make coffee shop quality coffee in your own home.
 The dual boiler system means that one boiler creates temperature-controlled espresso shots, while the second boiler produces steaming on demand.
 It’s incredibly easy to use, even for first-time home baristas.

 And if you’re looking for an espresso machine that will take your coffee to yet another level, there’s the Sanremo Treviso Espresso Machine.
 This is a semi-professional espresso machine, so we’d only recommend it to experienced home baristas.
 This cutting edge home espresso machine includes a heat exchange boiler which makes it easy to pull a shots of coffee and steam milk at the same time.
 Assembled by hand in Italy by Sanremo, this espresso machine is designed to make high quality espresso drinks accessible anytime.

 Here’s the Sanremo Treviso in action:

-Essential equipment: grinder
+Essential equipment: Coffee Grinder

-We had to include a grinder in our list of essential coffee equipment.
+We had to include a coffee grinder in our list of essential coffee equipment.
 This is because we always recommend that you buy whole coffee beans and grind them right before you make a cup of coffee.
 Ground coffee starts to lose its freshness within a couple of hours, and can turn stale in just a few days.
 (To learn more about why you should buy whole beans, head here.)

 There are two options: hand grinders and electric grinders.
 James says, “A hand grinder is more affordable, but if you’re making more than two coffees a day, it’ll get very tiring very quickly.
 Unless you’re using it as your daily workout, an electric grinder is probably the way to go!
 They’re more expensive, but absolutely worth it.”